Best pillow: Which type is ideal for you?

 - To pillowcase or not to pillowcase – some of the pillows on the market come in odd shapes in order to offer support for certain sleeping positions.
 If you have favorite pillowcases you would like to use, you may want to look for the traditional rectangular shaped bed pillow.
-If you would rather skip a pillowcase altogether, look for pillows with hypoallergenic cover material.
-Organic cotton is a good option.
+If you would rather skip a pillowcase altogether, look for pillows with hypoallergenic cover material, such as organic cotton.

-If you’re a hot sleeper, it’s entirely un-cool to have to flip your pillow over in the middle of the night in search of that cool surface to lay your head against.
+- Cool pillows – If you’re a hot sleeper, it’s entirely un-cool to have to flip your pillow over in the middle of the night in search of that cool surface to lay your head against.
 Consider a pillow with a cooling gel pad which should stay cool throughout the night.
-If that’s not enough, look for a pillow with phase change material.
-These are especially designed to keep your pillow icy cool all over.
+If that’s not enough, look for a pillow with phase change material, especially designed to keep your pillow icy cool all over.

-A cooling pillow does not necessarily mean it will also wick away moisture.
-An important feature if you experience any kind of sweating at night.
+- Moisture-Wicking – A cooling pillow does not necessarily mean it will also wick away moisture, an important feature if you experience any kind of sweating at night.
 The easiest way to keep your head dry during night sweats is to use a pillowcase made to wick away excess moisture, such as one made of polyester, Lyocell or bamboo.

-Down filled pillows are usually super soft and easily molding to your shape.
-This is ideal for stomach sleepers.
+- Down alternatives – Down filled pillows are usually super soft, easily molding to your shape, which is ideal for stomach sleepers.
 However, if you are allergic or if you would prefer not to sleep on any animal products, check out down alternatives such as poly gel fiber or micro-denier.
 These have a similar feel as down but do not have any animal products.
 Another plus?
 They’re usually machine-washable while a lot of other pillow fillings are not and can only be spot cleaned.

 You get what you pay for